Natural Beekeeping Overview

 Workshops for Families

 We ran a series of sessions for home-educated children, with content suitable for a wide range of ages.
 They were very quickly fully booked (with a waiting list).
-Apologies to the people we were unable to fit in series.
-We hope you will be able to join us this year.
+Apologies to the people we were unable to fit in the series.
+We hope you will be able to join us next time.

 People who attended tell us they and their children found it enjoyable and interesting.
 We are running similar sessions for families in 2018.
 Please get in touch if you would like to attend but the dates offered are not suitable.
 We should be able to arrange something!
 For more details of the family sessions, see the Family Workshops page.